rajat9garg/sheets/memory-bank/activeContext.md

 - The core implementation for custom exceptions and their global handling is complete.
 - The application now throws specific exceptions for lock conflicts, circular dependencies, and cell dependencies, which are caught by the `GlobalExceptionHandler`.
 - The `GlobalExceptionHandler` provides a consistent `ErrorResponse` structure, including a `details` field for additional context, as defined in the OpenAPI specification.
 - The compilation issue related to `final` classes in `SheetExceptions.kt` has been resolved by marking `ResourceLockException` as `open`.
 - The project now builds successfully with these changes.

-## Work Session: 2025-06-04 00:49
-**Duration:** Approximately 1 hour
-**AI Agent:** Cascade
-**Session Focus:** Improving Error Handling with Custom Exceptions

-### ✅ Completed This Session
-- [00:05] Updated `CellUtils.kt` to replace generic `IllegalStateException` with custom exceptions (`SheetLockException`, `CellLockException`, `CircularReferenceException`, `CellDependencyException`) for lock conflicts and dependency issues.
-- [00:20] Ensured `GlobalExceptionHandler.kt` is correctly configured to catch new custom exceptions, returning standardized error responses with appropriate HTTP status codes and detailed messages.
-- [00:30] Re-added `import com.sheets.exceptions.*` to `GlobalExceptionHandler.kt` to resolve import issues.
-- [00:45] Identified and fixed a compilation error in `SheetExceptions.kt` by ensuring `ResourceLockException` is marked as `open` to allow `SheetLockException` and `CellLockException` to inherit from it.
-- [00:50] Successfully built the project after implementing all error handling changes and fixes.

-### 🚫 Blocked Items
-- None.
-All identified issues related to custom exception implementation and compilation have been resolved.

-### ➡️ Next Agent Must Do
-1. Conduct end-to-end testing to verify that the GlobalExceptionHandler returns the standardized error response with appropriate HTTP status codes and detailed messages for UI consumption.
-2. Update unit and integration tests to cover the new exception handling behavior, especially for lock conflicts and circular dependencies.
-3. Review other parts of the codebase for potential areas where generic exceptions can be replaced with the newly created custom exceptions.

-### Context for Handoff
-- The core implementation for custom exceptions and their global handling is complete.
-- The application now throws specific exceptions for lock conflicts, circular dependencies, and cell dependencies, which are caught by the `GlobalExceptionHandler`.
-- The `GlobalExceptionHandler` provides a consistent `ErrorResponse` structure, including a `details` field, for UI consumption.
-- The compilation issue related to `final` classes in `SheetExceptions.kt` has been resolved by marking `ResourceLockException` as `open`.
-- The project now builds successfully with these changes.